Aberaeron is a picture postcard pretty harbour town, recently voted the 'Best Place in Wales' by the Royal Town Planning Institute.

 Aberaeron's Tourist Information Centre is located at the far end of the harbour and is open throughout the year and on Sundays too during the summer months and holiday weekends.
 Drop in for a chat with the staff for ideas and browse the local crafts for sale, and pick up a copy of the free town trail which explains the stories behind the distinctive heritage plaques found on many of the town's buildings.

 Stay in Aberaeron

 Aberaeron and the surrounding area has a great choice of places to stay.
-If you're looking for a hotel, B&B, self-catering cottage or caravan accommodation in Aberaeron, take a look at our accommodation pages.
+You can stay in a classical Regency villa typical of Aberaeron, a coaching inn or a country cottage.
+To find your hotel, B&B, self-catering cottage or caravan accommodation in the Aberaeron area,